modulus100/python-datastructures-algorithms/advanced-algorithms-course-2021/homework4/hm_4.md

     computer scientist can use this algorithm instead of manual path
     computation, in this case it optimizes developer's lifetime and makes
     his life less depressive.
 This algorithm computes a most expensive path
     from a top to a bottom.
+Also, this algorithm doesn't use a recursion.

 2)  For the top element we don't need to compute a path complexity because
     the top represents the only a single element.
 Also, if we pick up a